My family's holiday meal consists of different soups and breads. This is one of the favorite breads during that meal.—Bonnie Myers, Callaway, Nebraska

 - 6-1/2 to 7 cups all-purpose flour

-- In a large bowl, dissolve yeast in warm water.
-Add the milk, eggs, sugar, shortening, salt and 3 cups flour.
-Beat on medium speed for 3 minutes or until smooth.
+- In a small bowl, dissolve yeast in warm water.
+In a large bowl, combine milk, eggs, sugar, shortening, salt, yeast mixture and 3 cups flour; beat on medium speed for 3 minutes until smooth.
 Stir in enough remaining flour to form a soft dough (dough will be sticky).

-- Punch dough down.
+- Punch down dough.
 Turn onto a lightly floured surface; divide into four portions.
-Roll each portion into a 12-in. circle; cut each circle into 12 wedges.
-Roll up wedges from the wide end and place point side down 2 in. apart on greased baking sheets.
-Curve ends to form a crescent shape.
+Roll each portion into a 12-in. circle; cut each into 12 wedges.
+Roll up wedges from the wide ends.
+Place 2 in. apart on greased baking sheets, point side down; curve to form crescents.

 Originally published as Tender Crescent Rolls in Country Woman Christmas Annual 2008, p50